The Bankrate promise

 4. You want to earn rewards for business expenses

 In your side hustle, you’re probably always looking for ways to cut costs and boost your earnings.
 A business credit card can help you snag discounts and rewards that you wouldn’t otherwise get with a personal credit card.
-For example, you can often get discounts on office supplies, shipping expenses and even travel.
+For example, business cards often offer discounts on office supplies, shipping expenses and even travel.

 Having a designated business bank account and credit card can help you take advantage of those rewards, while keeping your personal finances separate.

-Bankrate has reviewed hundreds of business credit cards to help you find the right one.
+Bankrate has reviewed hundreds of small-business credit cards to help you find the right one.

-5. You want to accept debit and credit card transactions
+5. You’re ready to accept debit and credit card transactions

 More and more people are solely using debit or credit cards to purchase items, rather than cash or check.
 If you don’t have the ability to accept plastic, you could lose out on sales.